BACOUL/digitalmeve/CODE_OF_CONDUCT.md

 # 📜 Code of Conduct — DigitalMeve

+-If you experience or witness unacceptable behavior: 📧 Contact us at contact@digitalmeve.com.
++If you experience or witness unacceptable behavior: 📧 Contact us at security@digitalmeve.com.

 We are committed to providing a welcoming, respectful, and inclusive community for everyone.

 ---